-Make sure you pair your purchase with one of the best camping mats for a great night's sleep out in the wilderness, and head to our best backpacking tent guide for similarly light and compact options.
+Pair your purchase with one of the best camping mats for a great night's sleep out in the wilderness, and head to our best backpacking tent guide for similarly light and compact options.
 Hop to the bottom for some buying advice (including exactly what an EN rating is), or read on for our pick of the best lightweight sleeping bags to buy now.

 - The best hiking backpacks to keep all your gear in

 - Explore the best tents for camping right now – including family tents

 The best lightweight sleeping bag right now is the Rab Mythic Ultra 180.
 Rab has a lot of good history building excellent sleeping bags, and this flagship earns its leading slot due to being both highly technical, and really, really light.
 There are various weights in the range, so you can pick the best version for your lifestyle, but the lightest, the 180, clocks in at 400g.
 Yeah, 400 – less than four Mars bars.
 It's still limit rated to zero degrees too, which means it'll handle a wide range of outdoor excitement and still keep you happy.

 Part of this achievement is down to top-notch materials, part to technical innovation.
 Rab has knocked up a world first – Thermo Ionic Lining Technology (TILT).
 This impressive-sounding acronym is actually a coating of Titanium bonded to the fibres, enabling them to reflect heat back at you, boosting warmth.
 It's a canny trick, and most importantly doesn't add much in the weight department.